 Black box insurance could also help those with a history of claims or convictions to prove to their insurer that they can drive safely, potentially resulting in a discount at renewal time.

-This type of policy can also be suitable if you have learned to drive later in life.
-If you have just passed your test you may find that insurers will charge you more as you have little driving experience and you may be more likely to have an accident than a more experienced driver.
+This type of policy can also be suitable if you've learned to drive later in life.
+If you've just passed your test you may find that insurers will charge you more as you have little driving experience and you may be more likely to have an accident than a more experienced driver.

 Black box insurance policies can have many other benefits besides cost.
 Most types of black box policy allow you to view statistics on your journeys online or via an app, and can help you to improve your driving by providing valuable feedback on factors such as speed, cornering and braking.